Functions

 In Bleach, this is not different.

 When it comes down to syntax, Bleach took the Python approach to this problem and added a little twist aiming for more readability.
-It uses the lambda keyword and also the arrow operator ->.
+It uses the lambda keyword and also the arrow symbol ->.

 The example below shows how to define an anonymous/lambda function and call it: